Amadeus (film): Director's cut

 Amadeus premiered in 1984 with an MPAA rating of PG and a running time of 161 minutes.
 In 2002, director Miloš Forman assembled an R-rated version (marketed as the "Director's Cut") with nearly 20 minutes of restored footage.
-From 2002 to 2025, the Director's Cut was the only widely available release.
+From 2002 to 2025, this was the only widely available release.
 A restoration of the version released in theaters (marketed as the "Theatrical Cut") was released in 2025.

 It is not clear whether Forman's Director's Cut represents his actual artistic vision.
 Forman defended the 20 minutes of cuts in his 1993 autobiography Turnaround, and repeated his defense in the 1995 supplemental material for Pioneer's deluxe LaserDisc.
 The Director's Cut has come under severe criticism, in part because it displaced the original theatrical edition, instead of complementing it.
 Rian Johnson argued that the Director's Cut "is bizarrely a sort of inverse master class in editing: It shows exactly why the cuts were made in the first place & how they made the film work."
 Roger Ebert noted that the cut was part of a broader wave of directors' cuts on home video, which he characterized as a "mixed blessing."
 The A.V.
 Club's Tasha Robinson noted that most of the additional sequences were either redundant or unnecessary, and broke up the "lively flow between scenes" that marked the theatrical edition's "superb" editing."

 On the other hand, critics have recognized the merits of some of the additional scenes.
 Ebert and Robinson agreed that the added scenes better explained Constanze's hatred for Salieri, although Robinson questioned whether that subplot actually required a scene with the character topless.
 Jordan Hoffmann (Foreign Policy) added that the subplot featuring Christine Ebersole as a Salieri-obsessed singer who has sex with Mozart, was "splendid."